inspectordanno/inspectordanno.github.io/welcome.md

 ---
 I'm Dan. 🎉 I'm a developer with a strong interest in data visualization, design, and journalism.

-I'm currently working as web developer at McKinsey, where I make graphics and interactives for readers at McKinsey.com.
+I'm currently working as web developer at McKinsey, where I make graphics and interactives for readers at [McKinsey.com](https://www.mckinsey.com).

-Previously, I worked as a graphics reporter at the Wall Street Journal, where I worked with coders, designers, and writers to visualize the news.
+Previously, I worked as a graphics reporter at [The Wall Street Journal](https://www.wsj.com), where I worked with coders, designers, and writers to visualize the news.

 My homies: HTML, CSS, JavaScript, React, Node, D3, R, and the written word.